-Sometimes, it’s helpful to check in with your goals and see how you’re tracking.
+It can be helpful to check in with your goals to see how you’re tracking.

-This shouldn’t be daunting, but rather gives you a chance to confirm you’re on your way to smashing your goal, or shows you that you might need to make some changes to get back on track.
+This shouldn’t be daunting — it gives you a chance to confirm you’re on your way to achieving your goal, or shows you that you might need to make some changes to get back on track.

 Reaching your fitness goal

-Is there anything better than smashing the fitness goal you’ve set for yourself?
+Is there anything better than hitting the fitness goal you’ve set for yourself?

 What happens if I don’t reach my fitness goal?